 For information on renting bikes, please see our Bicycle Rentals page.

-We also sell all kinds of used parts, wheels (except 700 and 27" sizes), and frames; and accessories like clothing, lights and computers, for about half of what they cost new.
-We try to keep them organized, but be prepared to spend the time to find your own items.
+We also sell all kinds of used parts, wheels, and frames; and accessories like clothing, lights and computers, for about half of what they cost new.

 We stock a very limited selection of new repair parts like tires, brake pads, and chains; and and accessories like lights, racks, and fenders.
-Our prices for these are about the same as at any bike shop, with discounts for OCBC members.
-We can order new stuff we don't stock, but urge you to patronize your local bike shop.
+Our prices for these are about the same as at any bike shop with discounts for OCBC members.
+We can order new items which we don't stock, but urge you to patronize your local bike shop whenever possible.

 How we operate